As useful as

 <h6> elements, and like the name implies, these elements act as headings to sections of a page.
 Landmarks, on the other hand, are HTML elements that act as regions of a page.
 There are seven native HTML elements that define these landmark regions:

-By properly using landmarks and headings, you provide users of assistive technologies a more operable and understandbale page: not only can screen readers navigate a page via landmarks and headings by opening a menu in their screen reader, but these elements also have their roles announced to provide additional context.
+By properly using landmarks and headings, you provide users of assistive technologies a more operable and understandable page: not only can screen reader users navigate a page via landmarks and headings by using navigation keyboard commands (or opening a menu in their screen reader), but these elements also have their roles announced to provide additional context.

 If you were to use only